illinois-cs241/illinois-cs241.github.io/_pages/resources.md

 *   If referencing your repo please include your netid or URL so we can easily look it up, and make the post private
 *   You can post anonymously if you wish

-## CS 241 Admin
+## CS 341 Admin

+Please contact your section TA for most things.

-Jillian is our class admin, and she is in charge of all administrative items (e.g. exam sickness, DRES, 1% issues).
-If you feel your issue falls under those definitions, then please email her at [cs241admin@illinois.edu](mailto:cs241admin@illinois.edu) and explain your scenario.
+For unusual administrative items (e.g. exam sickness, DRES, 1% issues, problems with your TA) then please email [cs341admin@illinois.edu](mailto:cs341admin@illinois.edu) and explain your scenario.

 Note: We do not provide attendance misses for labs (this is not negotiable), especially for something that is 100% in your control like "I have an interview."

 ## Lawrence Angrave

 Lawrence Angrave can often be found on the second floor of Siebel in or near SC2217.
-His office hours will be posted here.
-He's also able to answer quick questions before or after lecture.
+His office hours will be posted once the semester starts.
+He's also able to answer quick questions before or after most lectures.

 ## Graham Carl Evans